Guaranteed-Rate/xss-encoder-wrapper/README.md

 [com.guaranteedrate/xss-encoder-wrapper "1.0.0"]
 ```

-It is available from Clojars.
+It is available from Maven Central.

 ## Important design decisions